remirror/remirror/packages/prosemirror-suggest/readme.md

 ### `suggest`

-This creates a suggestion plugin with all the suggestions provided.
+This creates a suggestion plugin with all the suggesters provided.

 <b>Signature:</b>